JoshuaBiong/webdev_bootcamp/README.md

 -Hoping after this program I am able to land my first job as a web developer -Able to learn deep on how web works

-Making a Todo List web app now with pure HTML, CSS and javascript with local web storage
+Making a Todo List web app now with pure HTML, CSS and javascript with local web storage === DONE!!